 MY STORY

-emotionally unavailable.
+At age 35, I found myself at the end of another relationship where I had given myself away, both figuratively and literally, to someone emotionally unavailable.
 Heartbroken, I was forced to come face to face with myself and all of my dysfunctional relationship choices.
-I recall a friend saying, “have you heard of the book Codependent No More”?
+I recall a friend saying, “Have you heard of the book Codependent No More”?
 I remember the hair stood up on the back of my neck, and I thought, “I don’t know what a codependent is, but I’m not one of them.”
 After all, I was a successful entrepreneur and looked like I had it all together.
-But the truth was my relationships were a mess; I was a war with my body and continuously seeking validation through relationships and achievement.
-So fast forward a few months, and I’m standing in the aisle of a popular bookstore, and there is Melody Beattie’s book Codependent No More staring back at me.
+But the truth was my relationships were a mess; I was at war with my body and continuously seeking validation through relationships and achievement.
+Now, fast forward a few months, and I’m standing in the aisle of a popular bookstore, and there is Melody Beattie’s book Codependent No More staring back at me.
 I remember crying a lot while reading it and desperately wanting it not to be true.
 I was a codependent.
 So now, what was I going to do about it?

-Through my counseling with a Gestalt, psychodynamically-oriented therapist, I understood the learned dysfunctional patterns of thought, feeling, and behaviors from childhood.
+Through my counseling with a Gestalt, psychodynamically-oriented therapist, I understood the learned dysfunctional patterns of thought, feeling, and behavior from childhood.
 I’d carried the family patterning (emotional abandonment, trauma and betrayal bonds, addiction, disordered eating, codependency, and love addiction) into my adult relationships.
 Over and over, these patterns had led to a loss of Self.
 I realized I didn’t know who I was, that I’d not fully developed emotionally into a fully functioning adult woman.
 It was easy to be in denial because most of those around me suffered from the same dilemma.
-Right now, you think I was from a pretty dysfunctional family.
+Right now, you are probably thinking I was from a pretty dysfunctional family.
 Well, yes and no. I know today that we were pretty average in our dysfunction.
-A history of alcohol addiction runs in my family tree, and indeed there were patterns of codependency and shaming parenting styles; however, there was functionality and love.
-We must be willing to look at the parts of our family functioning that didn’t serve us well.
-For it is there that we will find the roots of our own dysfunctional and toxic patterns.
+A history of alcohol addiction runs in my family tree, and indeed, there were patterns of codependency and shaming parenting styles; however, there was functionality and love.
+We must be willing to look at the parts of our family functioning that didn’t serve us well, for it is there that we will find the roots of our dysfunctional and toxic patterns.
 It is not about blaming but rather understanding.
 You can’t heal what you can’t see.
 During this period, I put the puzzle pieces together, began to have a genuine relationship with myself, and grieved the many losses from dysfunctional relationships.

 In the early 90s, I read Clarissa Pinkola Estes’ seminal book on women’s psychology, Women Who Run With the Wolves, and found a previously untapped wellspring of courage and strength.
 The material touched, inspired, and changed me, ultimately allowing me to reclaim a part of myself that had been missing for a long time.
-I found my voice, retrieved my innate feminine power, including my intuition and creativity, and started a Master’s program to become a counselor.
+I found my voice, retrieved my innate feminine power, intuition, and creativity, and started a Master’s program to become a counselor.
 In 1994, I facilitated my first Women Who Run With the Wolves study group, and in 96, I attended my first training with Dr. Estes in Colorado.
 As a student of Dr. Estes, I continue to offer groups, women’s retreats, and online distance sessions around this vibrant and empowering material.

 In 1999, working as a counselor at Shades of Hope Treatment Center for eating disorders, addictions, trauma, and codependency, I entered what I now call the trial by fire initiation into intense work.
 It was a transformative time of learning how to dive deep into the marrow of codependent pain and addictive patterns.
 Through Gestalt and Psychodrama work, I learned how to process feelings beyond talk therapy.
-I developed the skill and resiliency to trust myself, set boundaries with myself and others, and continue healing the shame or sense of inadequacy I had long carried around with me.
+I developed the skill and resiliency to trust myself, set boundaries with myself and others, and continue healing the shame or sense of inadequacy I had long carried.
 Additionally, my time at SOH grounded me and seasoned me as a counselor and psychotherapist, ready and able to assist others on their healing journey.

 Dr. Estes says in Women Who Run With the Wolves, “If we could only remember that the work is to continue to do the work.”
 Working on ourselves never ends, for we are always a work in progress.